spageektti/sapphire/README.md

      ```

 5. **Create a Desktop Entry (Optional):**
-   - If you want to create a desktop entry for easier access, you can create a `.desktop` file in `~/.local/share/applications/` with the following content:
+   - For easier access, create a `.desktop` file in `~/.local/share/applications/` with the following content:
      ```ini
      [Desktop Entry]
      Name=Sapphire